 Regular tardiness, leaving early and cutting classes in the classroom and clinical area disrupts the delivery of instruction, lowers the morale among students, and does not respect the learning needs of other students.
 A student who arrives in class ten (10) or more minutes late (classroom) or fifteen minutes late on two occasions (clinical), or leaves a class ten or more minutes before the end of a period, or cuts classes (leaves and comes back the same day) without proper notice will be marked absent (unexcused) for that instructional period.

 With the goal of supporting student retention, Metropolitan Learning Institute has a make-up policy that allows a student who has been absent due to exceptional circumstances to make up any hours missed beyond 10% of the regular program hours.
-Any student whose attendance is substandard because of prolonged absence due to circumstances beyond his/her control, may apply to the Education Office or send a letter to the School/Program Director to request for a make-up of missed work.
+Any student whose attendance is substandard because of prolonged absence due to circumstances beyond his/her control, may apply to the Campus Manager or send a letter to the School/Program Director to request a make-up of missed work.

-For make-up hours to be credited to a student’s attendance record, all make-up sessions for excused and unexcused absences must be completed, at the latest, 21 calendar days prior to the end of a course.
-There are no additional charges for make-up hours done.
+For make-up hours to be credited to a student’s attendance record, all make-up sessions for excused and unexcused absences must be completed, at the latest, by the end of the maximum time frame (150% of normal program time).
+While performing make-up work, the student must attend MLI at least 50% of normally scheduled time each week (13 hours minimum) and may not interrupt their make-ups by more than 9 days’ consecutive absences.
+There are no additional charges for make-up hours.

 CHANGE OF STATUS